syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 ## Adding custom toolbar items

-You can also add custom toolbar items in the AI AssistView by using the `AssistViewToolbarItem`, `PromptToolbarItem` & `ResponseToolbarItem` tag directives.
+You can also add custom toolbar items in the AI AssistView by using the [AssistViewToolbarItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.InteractiveChat.AssistViewToolbarItem.html), [PromptToolbarItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.InteractiveChat.PromptToolbarItem.html) & [ResponseToolbarItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.InteractiveChat.ResponseToolbarItem.html) tag directives.

 ### Prompt

-You can use the `PromptToolbarItem` tag directive within the `PromptToolbar` to add custom items for the prompt toolbar in the AI AssistView.
+You can use the [PromptToolbarItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.InteractiveChat.PromptToolbarItem.html) tag directive within the [PromptToolbar](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.InteractiveChat.PromptToolbar.html) to add custom items for the prompt toolbar in the AI AssistView.

 > To know more about the items, please refer to the [Items](./toolbar-items#items) section.